Memristor: Memristor circuits

 β is a material constant, T is the absolute body temperature of the thermistor, T_{0} is the ambient temperature (both temperatures in Kelvin), R_{0}(T_{0}) denotes the cold temperature resistance at T = T_{0}, C is the heat capacitance and δ is the dissipation constant for the thermistor.

 A fundamental phenomenon that has hardly been studied is memristive behaviour in p-n junctions.
-The memristor plays a crucial role in mimicking the charge storage effect in the diode base, and is also responsible for the conductivity modulation phenomenon (that is so important during forward transients).
+The memristor plays a crucial role in mimicking the charge storage effect in the diode base, and is also responsible for the conductivity modulation phenomenon (which is so important during forward transients).

 Criticisms

-In 2008, a team at HP Labs found experimental evidence for the Chua's memristor based on an analysis of a thin film of titanium dioxide, thus connecting the operation of ReRAM devices to the memristor concept.
+In 2008, a team at HP Labs found experimental evidence for Chua's memristor based on an analysis of a thin film of titanium dioxide, thus connecting the operation of ReRAM devices to the memristor concept.
 According to HP Labs, the memristor would operate in the following way: the memristor's electrical resistance is not constant but depends on the current that had previously flowed through the device, i.e., its present resistance depends on how much electric charge has previously flowed through it and in what direction; the device remembers its history—the so-called non-volatility property.
 When the electric power supply is turned off, the memristor remembers its most recent resistance until it is turned on again.

 The HP Labs result was published in the scientific journal Nature.

-Following this claim, Leon Chua has argued that the memristor definition could be generalized to cover all forms of two-terminal non-volatile memory devices based on resistance switching effects.
+Chua argued that the memristor definition could be generalized to cover all forms of two-terminal non-volatile memory devices based on resistance switching effects.
 Chua also argued that the memristor is the oldest known circuit element, with its effects predating the resistor, capacitor, and inductor.
-However, there are doubts as to whether a memristor can actually exist in physical reality.
+However, there are doubts as to whether a memristor can actually exist.
 Additionally, some experimental evidence contradicts Chua's generalization since a non-passive nanobattery effect is observable in resistance switching memory.
 A simple test has been proposed by Pershin and Di Ventra to analyze whether such an ideal or generic memristor does actually exist or is a purely mathematical concept.
 Up to now, there seems to be no experimental resistance switching device (ReRAM) which can pass the test.

 These devices are intended for applications in nanoelectronic memory devices, computer logic, and neuromorphic/neuromemristive computer architectures.
 In 2013, Hewlett-Packard CTO Martin Fink suggested that memristor memory may become commercially available as early as 2018.
 In March 2012, a team of researchers from HRL Laboratories and the University of Michigan announced the first functioning memristor array built on a CMOS chip.

 An array of 17 purpose-built oxygen-depleted titanium dioxide memristors built at HP Labs, imaged by an atomic force microscope.
 The wires are about 50 nm, or 150 atoms, wide.
 Electric current through the memristors shifts the oxygen vacancies, causing a gradual and persistent change in electrical resistance.